ASTM F1140: Burst and Creep Flexible Package and Pouch Testing

-ASTM F1140 package testing covers the ability of a flexible package to withstand internal pressurization.
+ASTM F1140 regulatory compliance package testing covers the ability of a flexible package to withstand internal pressurization.
 This test procedure is also known as package integrity testing or leak testing.
-This package test standard provides insight on package failures from a pressure differential.
+ASTM F1140 package testing provides insight on package failures from a pressure differential.

 Package evaluation can occur during the package’s life cycle.
 This helps find failures in the lab instead of in the field.
 ASTM F1140 package testing must consider many factors.
 These include but are not limited to package size, material and sensitivity.

 Other factors include seal configuration, sensitivity and rate of air flow into the package.
 There are two types of testing.
 First, there is burst testing.
 Second, there is creep testing.

 Burst testing involves pressurizing a package until it fails.
 The internal pressurization is increased during testing.
 The test measure is the maximum pressure detected before the package fails.

 The package can be tested with or without the packaged product.
 The package may be tested either open or closed.
 The failure is a visible observation and type of failure must be noted.
 An example of a pouch leak failure includes a seal failure or packaging material failure.

 Creep testing maintains a set pressure for a specific time.
 The testing can also result in a failure.
 The test measure is pass or fail.

 The starting pressure is a percentage of the burst pressure.
 The typical starting point is 80%.
 This value may be raised or lowered as needed.

 Package creep testing can be with or without the product enclosed.
 During inflation, the seal is observed.
 Deformations or seal breaks are noted.
 The test is complete once a set time is reached or the package fails.